 Underlying all of these questions is the simple premise that we can and should know more about the living world’s capacity to flourish.
 We live in a time of improving tools that help us to think differently and, in some cases, better.
 It may be that some forms of artificial intelligence will offer breakthrough devices or techniques to mediate between us and non-human life.

-The goal of the Diverse Intelligences funding theme is to bring all three forms of intelligences together, the human, non-human, and machine to expand and deepen human understanding, capacities, and spiritual progress.
+The goal of the Diverse Intelligences funding initiative is to bring all three forms of intelligences together, the human, non-human, and machine to expand and deepen human understanding, capacities, and spiritual progress.
 We aim to examine the ways in which individual and social capacities emerge in other creatures and reflect upon how that is similar to and in what ways different from our own.
 By situating the human experience within a constellation of different forms of intelligence, we hope to forge an expanded vision of flourishing across the tree of life and learn more about our own development and evolution.
 We are open to projects that are intellectually high-risk but remain firmly committed to excellent, well-designed, and carefully implemented science.
 We are also particularly eager to support catalytic work with the potential to support sustainable, long-term, and novel lines of inquiry.